DroopyTersen/skyline-iot-events/README.md

 - `iotEvents.trigger(key, payload)` - Fire off an event of type 'key'.
 The payload is just an object, but please be a good citizen and at least add a `source` property.
 - `iotEvents.subscribe(key, callback)` - Listen for a device to call `.trigger()` on the specified  `key`, your callback will be invoked with the triggering `payload` as the first argument.
 - `iotEvents.unsubscribe(key, callback)` - Stop listening to IOT events of the specified key.
-- `iotEvents.subscribe('log', callback)` - A quick little backdoor to listen to every event. *Note: the first argument to your callback is an `event` not just the `payload`.*
+- `iotEvents.subscribe('log', callback)` - A quick little backdoor to listen to every event. *Note: the first argument to your callback is an event object, `{ key, payload }`, not just the `payload`.*

 Example Usage